trrt-good/WELP-PLAPT/README.md

 # **PLAPT: Protein-Ligand Binding Affinity Prediction Using Pretrained Transformers**

-This is the official code repository for PLAPT, a state-of-the-art 1D sequence-only protein-ligand binding affinity predictor, first introduced [here](https://community.wolfram.com/groups/-/m/t/3094670)
+This is the official code repository for PLAPT, a state-of-the-art protein-ligand binding affinity predictor.
+[Preprint](https://doi.org/10.1101/2024.02.08.575577)

 ### Abstract
 Understanding protein-ligand binding affinity is crucial for drug discovery, enabling the identification of promising drug candidates efficiently.
 We introduce PLAPT, a novel model leveraging transfer learning from pre-trained transformers like ProtBERT and ChemBERTa to predict binding affinities with high accuracy.
 Our method processes one-dimensional protein and ligand sequences, leveraging a branching neural network architecture for feature integration and affinity estimation.
 We demonstrate PLAPT's superior performance through validation on multiple datasets, achieving state-of-the-art results while requiring significantly less computational resources for training compared to existing models.
 Our findings indicate that PLAPT offers a highly effective and accessible approach for accelerating drug discovery efforts.